Linguistics job and career overview

-- Marketing.
-Companies such as Lexicon Branding, Nomen, and Igor use linguistics to create brand or product names, and test how these work across different languages.
-You can read a description of the process here.
+- Marketing: Companies such as Lexicon Branding, Nomen, and Igor use linguistics to create brand or product names, and test how these work across different languages.
+You can read a description of the process from Nancy Friedman.
 Linguists can also work on market research, international marketing, and other aspects of corporate communications.

-- Linguistic voice coaching.
-Linguists with a theater background may do voice coaching in the entertainment industry, helping actors with the phonetics of particular languages, dialects, and foreign accents.
+- Linguistic voice coaching: Linguists with a theater background may do voice coaching in the entertainment industry, helping actors with the phonetics of particular languages, dialects, and foreign accents.
 Others may offer accent reduction lessons for professionals.
-For more information, see the Voice and Speech Trainers Association site, or this interview.
+For more information, see the Voice and Speech Trainers Association site, or the interview by dialect coach Pamela Vanderway.
 (A few linguists even create whole new languages for entertainment.)

 Where can I find linguistics jobs?

-Throughout this website (and this one) are links to companies that employ linguists.
+Throughout this website (and sites like Swarthmore) are links to companies that employ linguists.
 Browse even those you don’t think you’re interested in.
 Often a single company hires linguists in multiple roles.
 For example, a company listed under Computational Linguistics might also be looking for translators, or a translation company may also offer language courses or accent reduction services.

 Finally, network.
 The job market is very relational, and often jobs are found through word of mouth rather than formal job postings.
 You can network through attending conferences, socializing at departmental events, being active in the Linguistics Student Association and other campus groups, volunteering, interning, and anything else where you meet people and have a chance to discuss what they do for a living.